-In addition to the above tools, including new generations of Send-money-home web sites, this approach aims at supporting financially and technically the investment of part of migrants' remittances in:
+In addition to the above approaches, including new generations of Send-money-home websites, this approach aims at supporting financially and technically the investment of part of migrants' remittances in:

 - 1. Community projects, village water wells, clinics, agricultural machinery to be used by associations of migrants' households, etc. - 2.
 Productive investments by individual entrepreneurs or cooperatives